When I wrote these closing words in the waning days of 2015, Seattle was a city full of holes — both literally and symbolically.

 Circa 1993, the anxiety Sidran spoke of was the same collective civic insecurity that drove the city’s longtime aspirations towards “world-class” status during the 1990s.
 Circa 2015, the anxiety felt by many longtime Seattleites was driven by a collective sense that much of what once made Seattle special was disappearing as a consequence of the recent fruition of those very erstwhile global aspirations.

-When one considers in turn Cobain’s iconic self-destruction the following spring in the context of Sidranism’s local political ascendancy, Seattle’s perpetual collective anxiety should seem inevitably dystopian.
+When one considers in turn Cobain’s iconic self-destruction the following spring in the context of Sidranism’s local political ascendancy — as well as the nascence of Amazon that same year — Seattle’s perpetual collective anxiety should seem inevitably dystopian.

 While Seattle settled uneasily into its erstwhile namesake century, all was not yet lost for the city’s rich and gritty history during the waning days of 2015.
-Despite the city’s increasingly upscale electorate, that year’s November municipal elections ushered in the most genuinely progressive new city council in several election cycles, led by the decisive re-election of the controversial socialist incumbent Kshama Sawant and the election of Lisa Herbold, the brazenly liberal longtime legislative aide to departing council member Nick Licata.
+Despite the city’s increasingly upscale electorate, that year’s November municipal elections ushered in the most genuinely progressive new city council in several election cycles, led by the decisive re-election of the controversial socialist incumbent Kshama Sawant and the election of Lisa Herbold, the longtime legislative aide to the brazenly liberal five-term departing council member Nick Licata.

-Seattle has also prospered socioculturally during the twenty-first century by continuing its gradual transformation from an isolated and parochial city into one that is now profoundly cosmopolitan, multicultural, and multiethnic — yet the increasing economic inequity that has accompanied that positive demographic change ironically now threatens to undermine it.
+Seattle has prospered socioculturally during the twenty-first century by continuing its gradual transformation from an isolated and provincial city into one that is now genuinely and profoundly cosmopolitan, multicultural, and multiethnic — yet the increasing economic inequity that has accompanied that positive demographic change ironically now threatens to undermine it.